GDQuest/website/content/about/_index.md

 At the time, it was a one-person hobby project.
 It was also unrelated to Free Software, as I didn't know much about that.
 The idea was to share the techniques professional game developers used and to make them accessible to everyone.

 Our concept and mission evolved progressively.
 First, [Krita](//krita.org/en/) and its welcoming development team gave me the first taste of Free Software.
 We later moved onto covering the [Godot game engine](//godotengine.org/) and using Linux.

+## Get in touch

+If you're looking for help with a given program, head to our [Discord](//discord.gg/KVaCsSP) server!

+In general, you can find us on:

+- [Discord](//discord.gg/KVaCsSP), the best place for questions or support.
+That's where we hang out with the community.
+If I'm away, other creators will be around to answer your questions.
+- [Twitter](//twitter.com/NathanGDQuest) is a popular social network for game developers.

+## Meet the team

+GDQuest wouldn't be much without its team.
+Here are the folks who work on the project consistently.